 50 years of clean air progress: 1969 - 2019

 We go back a few decades.
 And now at 50, we celebrate our "golden" anniversary by remembering the people, events and milestones that got us here.
-In 1968, before the U.S. Environmental Protection Agency was created, the Agency's first executive director, Fred Shioshaki, was hired in response to studies indicting we had a real air pollution problem.
+In 1968, before the U.S. Environmental Protection Agency was created, the Agency's first executive director, Fred Shioshaki, was hired in response to studies showing that Spokane County had significant air quality issues that needed to be addressed.
 On January 1, 1969, the Spokane County Air Pollution Control Authority was fully activated to do business.
-In 1970, an air quality specialist.
-These two were shortly joined by a chemist-inspector, and a federal trainee was assigned to the agency.
+In 1970, an air quality specialist was hired.
+Shortly thereafter, a chemist-inspector and a federal trainee was assigned to the agency.

-Today we are known as the Spokane Regional Clean Air Agency.
-We have a staff of 20 dedicated employees working in areas such as engineering and permitting, compliance and enforcement, outreach and education, and administrative positions.
+Today we are known as the Spokane Regional Clean Air Agency (Spokane Clean Air).
+We have a staff of 20 dedicated employees working in engineering and permitting, compliance and enforcement, outreach and education, and administrative positions.

 The chart on the left illustrates Spokane County's air quality success story.

 It's important to note that over these five decades, especially in the 1970s and 80s, the number and location of air monitoring sites changed as well as air monitoring technology.